Step 4—Apply for Housing

 SDSU provides a variety of living communities tailored to your major and interests.
 Space is limited in these communities.
 If you choose to live on campus, SDSU recommends you live in a residential learning community.
 Residential learning communities (RLCs) are designed to assist students living on campus as they make the transition from high school to college.
 Participants are enrolled as a group in a set of connected courses.
 Being a part of an RLC will help you to develop life-long friendships and help make SDSU feel like a smaller place.
 Resident Advisors and Academic Mentors create great communities through floor events, guest lectures, field trips, and one-on-one support.

-- choice of several meal plans
+- Choice of several meal plans

 - WiFi connections in each room

-- kitchenette for hall events
+- Kitchen for community events

-- live-in staff
+- Live-in staff

-- mail services
+- Mail services

-- microfridge (combination microwave and mini-refrigerator/freezer) in most rooms
+- MicroFridge (combination microwave and mini-refrigerator/freezer) in most rooms

-- security-monitored front desk
+- Security-monitored front desk

-- study lounges and recreation rooms
+- Study lounges and recreation rooms

-- swimming pools and volleyball courts
+- Swimming pools and volleyball courts